 The revenue and results of this segment are those of the Group as a whole and are set out in the consolidated statement of profit or loss and other comprehensive income.
 The segment assets and liabilities are those of the Group and set out in the consolidated statement of financial position.

 6. Other income

 Continuing operations

 Interest revenue

 Other income and grants

-Option fee from apceth GmbH & Co.
-KG

 Research and development rebate

 7. Loss for the year